yalmip/yalmip.github.io/_posts/2016-09-22-debugginginfeasible.md

 ### Solve a model with slacked constraints

 Try to add slacks on constraints, and minimize the slack.
-Very often, you will see non-zero slacks on a very few constraints, and they are often the guilty ones.
+Very often, you will see non-zero slacks just a few constraints, and they are often the guilty ones.
 At least it helps you to hone in on problematic constraints.

 Hence, we replace